-&lt;sup>8In addition to the required storage of cereals which makes farmers vulnerable to appropriation, cereal producers are vulnerable also to extortion.
-The long gestation of cereals in the field exposes farmers to the threat of arson, and to the possibility that violence could be used to deny access to land or to water.
+8In addition to the necessity of storing cereals which makes farmers vulnerable to appropriation, cereal producers are vulnerable also to extortion.
+The long gestation of cereals in the field exposes farmers to the threat of arson, and to the possibility that violence could be used to deny access to land or water.